 - The protagonist faces an All Is Lost Moment and either discovers their inner moral code or chooses the immoral path.
 Whether or not the protagonist ultimately accepts the call depends upon the subgenre, the kind of story you want to tell.

 - The big event (climax) of the story is when the protagonist actively sacrifices self in service of an individual, a group, or humanity (positive) or consciously chooses to remain selfish (negative).
-This Core Event is your main determinant of subgenre.
+This Core Event is your main determinant of the subgenre.

 - The protagonist faces literal or metaphorical death and either loses the battle but gains self-respect, meaning, and peace; or wins the battle but loses those things at great sacrifice.
 In all internal genres, there is a paradoxical ending.

-Coyne explains Conventions as, “elements in the Story that must be there or the reader will be confused, unsettled or so bored out of their skull that no matter how beautiful the sentences, they’ll quit reading.
+Genres have Conventions.Coyne explains Conventions as, “elements in the Story that must be there or the reader will be confused, unsettled or so bored out of their skull that no matter how beautiful the sentences, they’ll quit reading.
 Conventions are not obligatory scenes…they are specific requirements in terms of the Story’s cast or methods in moving the plot forward (minor revelatory turning points that must be there but can be woven into the story at the writer’s discretion).”

-Each subgenre has their own Conventions but here is what they all have in common:
+What are the Conventions of the Morality Genre?Each subgenre has its own Conventions but here is what they all have in common:

 - The protagonist has a spiritual mentor or sidekick, for better or worse.
 This character may lead the protagonist astray or encourage moral behavior.